Zekefreek/git_tut/README.md

 # git_tut
-tis is for tutorial purposes
+this is for tutorial purposes